St. Petersburg Uber and Lyft Ride Share Accident Lawyers

 The legal team at Bulluck Law Group will work day and night to make sure a rideshare insurance company or another defendant pays what you deserve.
 Whether your injuries were minor or life-threatening, your case can benefit from legal attention.
 We’ll help with every aspect of a financial recovery, from finding a trusted physician and relieving medical debt to helping you fix your vehicle.

 Without a trusted personal injury attorney representing you during insurance settlement negotiations, you will be at the mercy of a large, multimillion-dollar company.
 Uber and Lyft’s insurers do not really care about your future.
 They care about the company’s bottom line.
 This can equal unfair delays in payments and extremely low settlement offers.
 Only with help from an attorney can you ensure you get the most possible compensation for your claim.

 Our experienced attorneys can prevent you from accidentally delaying your claim or hurting your odds of compensation through common mistakes, such as saying the wrong thing to an insurance company.
 The company might also look at your case in a different light once they know you have legal representation.
 You can level the playing field and even take your claim to trial if necessary for fair compensation.

-You only have one chance to get the financial recovery you deserve after an Uber or Lyft accident in Tampa.
+You only have one chance to get the financial recovery you deserve after an Uber or Lyft accident in St. Petersburg.
 Let the accident attorneys at Bulluck Law Group help.
 Call (813) 988-7800 any time to talk to experienced personal injury lawyers.
 Request your free case evaluation today.